thedaviddias/bfdes.in/README.md

 - A single file of server-side code

 Run the server-side code using Node.js, and optionally configure a webserver to serve assets under /static.

-## Known issues

-- From bundling Express: 'the request of a dependency is an expression'

-  Bundling server-side modules with Webpack has [always been problematic](https://github.com/expressjs/express/issues/2832).